ecoshub/jin/README.md

 For that reasons we use __Node.js__ for unit testing.

-The testing process has three steps.
-But first, lets look at folder arrangement.
+Lets look at folder arrangement and working principle.

 - __test/__ folder: